IloIlo: The Philippines’ City of Love + Trip Tips & Tricks

 3:00 PM We start to head out of the church for the procession to the graveyard.
 When we arrive, another mini service is held as we bid our final goodbye.
 I listen and observe as the family tries to control their tears in front of friends and family members.
 There’s no denying the fact that this is a lot harder than losing a less than-a-year-old baby.
 This boy was 16 when he passed away, so memories with him have already been gathered – which would be harder to forget, especially for the family.
 I can’t even begin with that.
 I hug the mother and the daughter, feeling their grief as I hide mine.
 Nonetheless, they try to remain put together because they know that their son is now in good hands with God.

 There has been no problem so far.
 Last night, we were treated to dinner by my pastor’s old friends at a nice restaurant where flavourful foods were served.

-Today, we went to church to have Sunday service with some friends.
+Today, we went to church to have a Sunday service with some friends.
 It was interesting to observe how close these people still are.
 The older they get, their bond seems to get even stronger.
 I guess that’s how old Ilonggo culture affected their relationship.
-Their friendship passes on through their offsprings.
+Their friendship passes on through their offspring.
 Hospitality is more substantial here as well, with beso-beso as their respectful greetings to everyone.

-After church, we were invited to one of these friends’ house for a visit and see the new baby in their family.
+After church, we were invited to one of these friends’ houses for a visit and to see the new baby in their family.
 I sat there, observing and smiling at how courteous and admirably soft-spoken these people are compared to the uproarious Batangenous I have been used to hearing.
 They can easily transition to a proper American English without changing much of their accent and intonation.
 Which to me is really quite impressive.